 1. What is Inbound Marketing?

-Inbound marketing focuses on providing value to your leads before they ever become customers.
+Inbound marketing focuses on providing value to your leads before they even become customers.

-By providing helpful and insightful content, you can foster trust and attract leads to your brand, instead of bombarding people with marketing bait and hoping someone bites.
+By providing helpful and insightful content, you can foster trust and hold the attention of your leads.
+Trust will naturally attract leads to your company/brand.

 2. Why is Inbound Marketing a better way to market?